Fysh-Fyve/fysh/docs/PDD/md/02-concept-of-operation.md

 impractical.

 However, we insisted on working on a compiler.
-This time, we are targeting RISC-V[@riscv], an open standard ISA that is gaining popularity in the industry.
+This time, we are targeting RISC-V[@riscv], an open standard instruction set architecture (ISA) that is gaining popularity in the industry.
 It was initially stated in the proposal that we are taking inspiration from modern languages like Rust, Zig, or Go[@ppr], but we have also decided to unleash our creativity and make our programming language esoteric[@esolang].

 ### Learning about RISC-V ISA